-"Code" means the Code on Collective Investment Schemes issued by the time to time.

-Authority, as may be amended, modified or supplemented from
+"Code" means the Code on Collective Investment Schemes issued by the Authority, as may be amended, modified or supplemented from time to time.

-"Commitment Approach" means exposures to FDIs are calculated by converting the derivatives positions into equivalent positions in the underlying assets embedded in the derivatives of Singapore.
+"Commitment Approach" means exposures to FDIs are calculated by converting the derivatives positions into equivalent positions in the underlying assets embedded in the derivatives.